 I was down in Lake Forest Church in Houston for a Saturday and Sunday.
 They came up from 91 to 228.
 The star caller in that program was a 16-year-old boy, Mike.
 Mike made over 1,200 calls in one week and 256 call-backs on Saturday.

 I was working with the Portland Avenue Church in Oklahoma City a few weeks before school was out.
 I had all my weekends slated, so I went for three nights: Monday through Wednesday.
 We contacted over 10,000 people in three days.
-We got 1,800 people on their prospect list.
-Three weeks later I saw the pastor and he said, "In three weeks' time we have had 10 brand-new converts."
+We put the names of 1,800 new people on their prospect list.
+Three weeks later I saw the pastor, and he said, "In three weeks' time we have h,ad 10 brand-new converts."

 Do you see why I believe in this program?
 It wins people to Jesus Christ.
 Praise the Lord!

 And that's what we're in business for, isn't it?